JokerJohn/Cloud_Map_Evaluation/README.md

 est_path = est_folder + sequence_name + "/";
 gt_path = est_folder + sequence_name + "/" + sequence_name + "_gt.pcd";
 results_path = est_folder + sequence_name + "/";

+// in  you want to evaluate mme bool evaluate_mme = true;
+bool evaluate_gt_mme = true;  // for gt map, we do not use it
 ```

 4. get the final results